 Kick-off of the lecture series Architecture and Representation, in partnership with e-flux Architecture and The Berlage.
 In his lecture Life, Abstraction, Architecture: Notes on the Plan, architect Pier Vittorio Aureli discusses the history and meaning of the architectural plan.

-In his seminal 1978 essay “Figures, Doors and Passages”, Robin Evans argued that the architectural plan describes “the nature of human relationships, since the elements whose trace it records – walls, doors, windows and stairs – are employed first to divide and then selectively to re-unite inhabited space.”
+In his influential 1978 essay “Figures, Doors and Passages”, Robin Evans argued that the architectural plan describes “the nature of human relationships, since the elements whose trace it records – walls, doors, windows and stairs – are employed first to divide and then selectively to re-unite inhabited space.”
 Evans’s reading is intriguing because it links human relationships with something as abstract as an architectural plan, which cannot be directly experienced as a physical artefact.
 Yet since antiquity, the intrinsic abstraction of the architectural plan has had a profound impact on the way architecture is both understood and produced.

 For this reason, the abstraction of the plan is not a timeless condition of architecture, but rather the outcome of the reifying process through which society is organised.
 The plan can therefore be interpreted as a concrete abstraction — an abstraction rising “in the midst of the richest possible concrete development, where one thing appears as common to many, to all", as Karl Marx described the abstraction of wealth-creating activities into a general notion of labour in the Grundrisse manuscript (1857).
 We can use the architectural plan as a Rosetta Stone in order to decode the most tacit social and political structures through which human life is organised within specific historical conditions.
 In this lecture, Aureli will discuss the history and meaning of the architectural plan through a series of canonical examples.

 Read Aureli's text Life, Abstracted: Notes on the Floor Plan.